Hydration Belts

 Below we have gathered some of the most common questions and answers about our running belts:

-Which running belt is best for a phone?
+Which running belt is suitable for a phone?

-A running belt for a phone should have a stable pocket that keeps the device close to the body.
-This reduces bounce and makes the phone easy to reach during the run.
-Choose size based on phone, keys and how much energy you usually carry.
+A running belt for a phone should have a stable pocket that keeps the phone close to the body.
+This reduces bouncing and makes the phone easy to reach during the session.
+Choose size based on your phone, keys and how much energy you usually carry.

 When should I choose a hydration belt instead of a running vest?

-A hydration belt is useful when you want to carry fluid, energy and small items but do not need the volume of a vest.
-It works well for running, cross country skiing and sessions where you want the upper body to stay free.
-For longer trail runs, a vest may be better.
+A hydration belt is suitable when you want to carry water, energy and small items but do not need as much packing volume as a vest provides.
+It is especially practical for running, cross-country skiing and sessions where you want to keep your upper body free.
+For longer trail sessions, a vest may be better.

-Does a running belt with bottle work for longer sessions?
+Does a running belt with a water bottle work for longer sessions?

-Yes, a running belt with bottle works well when you need regular fluid but want to travel light.
-For very long sessions, you may need more volume or an additional hydration solution.
-Always test the belt during training before race day.
+Yes, a running belt with a water bottle works well when you need regular hydration but want to carry light.
+For very long sessions, you may need more volume or complement with another hydration solution.
+Always test the belt in training before racing.

-Yes, several hydration belts are made for cross country skiing and longer winter sessions.
-They provide space for drink, energy and small items without disturbing pole movement.
-Insulated solutions are especially useful when temperatures drop.
+Yes, several hydration belts are made for cross-country skiing and longer winter sessions.
+They provide space for drink, energy and extra small items without disturbing pole movement or rhythm.
+Insulated solutions are especially useful when the temperature drops.

 Are you in the right place